-We are uniquely positioned as one of the few companies in the world with a comprehensive product portfolio, mastering major inhalation formulations and meeting the diverse needs of patients and healthcare providers.
+We are positioned as one of the few companies with a broad product portfolio, mastering major inhalation formulations and meeting the diverse needs of patients and healthcare providers.
 The following table sets forth our marketed and pipeline products by formulation and drug API.

-We believe the comprehensiveness of our formulation technologies and product portfolio creates a deep competitive moat that will continue to secure our position at the forefront of the inhalation formulation industry.
+We believe our formulation technologies and product portfolio create a deep competitive moat that will continue to secure our position in the inhalation formulation industry.
 Our extensive expertise and wide-ranging capabilities provide us with several key advantages that set us apart from our competitors:

-- Accelerated innovation through faster technology iteration.
+• Accelerated innovation through faster technology iteration.
 Our deep understanding of various formulation technologies allows us to iterate and innovate at a faster pace.
 As we develop new products and improve existing ones, we accumulate valuable knowledge and experience that can be applied across our entire portfolio.
-This snowball effect has enabled us to stay ahead of the curve and stand at the forefront of global innovation. - Comprehensive cross-specialty coverage.
+This snowball effect has enabled us to stay ahead of the curve and maintain our position in the global innovation of inhalation formulation products.

+- Cross-specialty coverage.
 Inhaled medicines are used by various medical specialties, including pulmonology, immunology, pediatrics, internal medicine, emergency, rhinology and critical care medicine.
 Our diverse range of inhalation formulations effectively meets the needs of healthcare providers across multiple specialties.
-By providing solutions for a wide array of respiratory conditions, we establish strong relationships with hospitals and clinics, facilitating cross-selling opportunities and strengthening our presence in the healthcare system.

-- Operating efficiencies.
-Our comprehensive approach to inhalation formulations allows us to achieve significant operating efficiencies.
+By providing solutions for a wide array of respiratory conditions, we establish collaborative relationships with hospitals and clinics, facilitating cross-selling opportunities and strengthening our presence in the healthcare system. - Operating efficiencies.
+Our approach to inhalation formulations allows us to achieve significant operating efficiencies.
 By sharing expertise and resources across different formulation types, we optimize our research and development efforts, reduce costs and accelerate time-to-market.
 The knowledge gained from one formulation can often be applied to others, enabling us to streamline our processes and maximize the impact of our investments. - Industry prominence and share of voice.
 As we continue to expand our product portfolio and demonstrate our expertise across multiple formulation technologies and multiple medical specialties, we solidify our position as a prominent player in the industry.
-Our comprehensive offerings and deep understanding of the market will establish us as a key opinion leader, allowing us to shape industry trends and influence decision-making.
-This heightened visibility and credibility will further enhance our competitive advantage and help us maintain our leadership position in the inhalation formulation space.
+Our product offerings and deep understanding of the market will allow us to shape industry trends and influence decision-making.
+This heightened visibility and credibility will further enhance our competitive advantage and help us maintain our market position in the inhalation formulation space.

-Leveraging these competitive advantages, we are driving innovation as a leader in the inhalation formulation space.
+Leveraging these competitive advantages, we are driving innovation in the inhalation formulation space.
 By pushing the boundaries of inhalation formulation technology, we aim to not only provide life-changing therapies to patients across a broad spectrum of respiratory and non-respiratory conditions but also expand our market reach and cement our position as a prominent global player.

-Robust technology foundation that solidifies industry leadership and drives innovation
+Technology foundation that solidifies competitive advantages and drives innovation

-In the highly complex inhalation formulation field, we believe that technology leadership is the paramount factor for success.
-With over 15 years of unwavering dedication and specialization in this field, we have achieved industry-leading mastery of multiple key disciplines that address key challenges and pain points in formulation development.
-These expertise and know-how form our robust inhalation formulation technology system, encompassing the development of all major types of inhalation formulations across the entire product lifecycle, from formulation design and pre-clinical testing to clinical studies, regulatory affairs and commercial-scale manufacturing.
+In the highly complex inhalation formulation field, we believe that technology capabilities are the paramount factor for success.
+With over 16 years of specialization in this field, we have mastered multiple key disciplines that address key challenges and pain points in formulation development.
+These expertise and know-how form our inhalation formulation technology system, encompassing the development of all major types of inhalation formulations across the entire product lifecycle, from formulation design and pre-clinical testing to clinical studies, regulatory affairs and commercial-scale manufacturing.

-Our technology platforms are the foundation of our pipeline, and the driving force behind our R&D endeavors in the innovative frontiers of inhalation formulations.
-From established formulations such as DPIs, nebulizers and SMIs, to novel formulations such as liposomes and siRNA, from respiratory diseases to CNS conditions and anti-infectives, our technology platforms will enable us to rapidly iterate and advance at the industry vanguard.
+Our technology platforms are the foundation of our pipeline, and the driving force behind our R&D endeavors of inhalation formulations.
+From established formulations such as DPIs, nebulizers and SMIs, to novel formulations such as liposomes and siRNA, from respiratory diseases to CNS conditions and anti-infectives, our technology platforms will enable us to rapidly iterate and advance at the industry.